 What is your message framework?

-Not all messages are created equal.
+All messages are not created equal.
 They need to be prioritized based on the audience.
 And you need messages that inspire, educate and reinforce.

 Inspiration messages are important when you are sharing accomplishments or launching a new initiative that backs a strategy.
-Once your audience is energized, make sure you provide detailed information that can be customized into daily responsibilities.
+Energize your audience.
+Then provide them with detailed information.
+Customize it into daily responsibilities.

 Next, you need to reinforce your messages to increase understanding and lead change over time.
-These messages should be integrated with your training and human resource initiatives so they become part of your organization’s culture.
+Integrate your messages with your training and human resource initiatives.
+They need to become part of your organization’s culture.

 Answer your most frequent questions